Coronations in Africa: Ethiopia

-The Ethiopian Empire used a coronation ritual for its Emperors.
-The last such event was held on 2 November 1930, for Emperor Haile Selassie, the final monarch of Ethiopia.
+The Ethiopian Empire used a coronation ritual for its emperors.
+The last such event was held on 2 November 1930, for Haile Selassie, the final Emperor of Ethiopia.

 Heavily influenced by Ethiopia's Oriental Orthodox Christian tradition, preparation for the coronation ceremony commenced seven days prior to the actual event.
 Following an ancient Ethiopian custom, forty-nine bishops and priests continually chanted from the Psalter in groups of seven, in seven corners of the St. George's Cathedral, in Addis Ababa, where the crowning was to take place.
 On the eve of the ceremony, the imperial robes and regalia were taken into the church to be blessed and prayed over by the Abuna, or Archbishop, followed by the new Emperor and his family, who arrived at midnight and remained inside the cathedral that night in prayer.

 The following morning, the Emperor was met inside the cathedral by the Archbishop, who presented him with a Gospel Book and asked him to take a four-part coronation oath.
 This oath required him to defend the Ethiopian Orthodox Faith, rule according to law and the interest of his subjects, safeguard the realm and establish schools for teaching of both secular and Orthodox religious subjects.
 After this, the Abuna read a special prayer of blessing, while drums and harps accompanied the chanting of Psalm 48.
 Various items of the Imperial Regalia were brought forward, blessed and presented to the new sovereign one-by-one.
 These items included a golden sword, a scepter of ivory and gold, the orb, a diamond-encrusted ring, two traditional lances filigreed in gold, the imperial vestments, and finally the crown.
 Each item was accompanied by an anointing with seven differently-scented oils.
 After this, the new monarch and his consort were taken on a tour of the church, then escorted outside by a procession of notables carrying palm branches and chanting: "Blessed be the King of Israel".

 Ethiopian tradition required the Emperor's consort to be crowned at the palace, three days after the coronation.
 However, Haile Selassie broke with this precedent, and had his wife crowned (but not anointed) in the cathedral with him.
 Selassie was overthrown by a communist military coup in 1974, and the monarchy was abolished in 1975.